envisim/nilsier/README.md

 This repo contains an R-package which provides design-based estimators and variance estimators used in the NILS-programs.
-NILS is an acronym for the National Inventories of Landscapes in Sweden, a group of environmental monitoring programs govered by the [Swedish University of Agricultural Sciences](https://slu.se) (SLU).
+NILS is an acronym for the National Inventories of Landscapes in Sweden, a group of environmental monitoring programs governed by the [Swedish University of Agricultural Sciences](https://slu.se) (SLU).

 ## Installation